Belgaum: Cuisine

-Belgaum is known for kunda, a sweet made from milk.
-A special sweet called mandige in Kannada and in Marathi as maande, is a prerequisite for weddings.
+Belgaum is known for kunda, a milk-based sweet.
+Another sweet, called maande in Marathi and mandige in Kannada, is a prerequisite for weddings.

 Transportation

 Road

 Belgaum is connected by road via national highways 4 (connecting Maharashtra (now part of the Golden Quadrilateral), Karnataka, Telangana, Andhra Pradesh and Tamil Nadu) and 4A (connecting Karnataka and Goa).
 North Western Karnataka Road Transport Corporation (NWKRTC) run buses to all corners of Karnataka and to neighbouring states.
 There are many prominent private bus companies providing services to all major destinations in Karnataka and surrounding states.
 KSRTC services almost all villages in Karnataka.
 92% villages are served by KSRTC (6,743 out of 7,298 Villages) and 44% in other areas.
 KSRTC operates 6463 schedules in a day covering an effective distance of 2374,000 km with a total fleet of 7599 buses.
 It transports, on an average, 2457,000 passengers per day.

 The North Western Karnataka Road Transport Corporation was established on 1 November 1997, under provision of the Road Transport Corporation Act 1950, on the auspicious day of Karnataka Rajyotsava upon bifurcation from Karnataka State Road Transport Corporation to provide adequate, efficient, economic and properly coordinated transport services to the commuters of North Western part of Karnataka.
 The Corporation jurisdiction covers the districts of Belgaum, Dharwad, Karwar, Bagalkot, Gadag & Haveri.

 NWKRTC operates its services to all villages, which have motorable roads in its jurisdiction, and also covers intra- and inter- state transport operations.

 The Government of Goa operates KADAMBA bus service from Goa to Belgaum city and some other parts of the Belgaum District.

 The Government of Maharashtra also operates MSRTC buses from various parts of Maharashtra to Belgaum City and some other parts of the Belgaum District.